microsoft/playwright/docs/src/api/class-response.md

 - returns: <[boolean]>

 Contains a boolean stating whether the response was successful (status in the range 200-299) or not.

+## async method: Response.rawHeaders
+- returns: <[Headers]>

+An object with the raw response HTTP headers associated with the request.
+All headers are as seen in the network stack.

 ## method: Response.request
 - returns: <[Request]>